 Among the hundreds of dog breeds, there are some very specific types of grooming styles that some dogs are “supposed to” adhere to.
 Luckily, since Doodles are not recognized as a breed by strict breed clubs like the AKC, they can get away with pretty much any grooming style (and look great while doing it).

-Common Doodle Haircuts and Body Styles
+Common Doodle Body Styles

 Be sure to watch this video to follow along: